JScott/ViveGrip/Assets/ViveGrip/Examples/README.md

 - `ViveGripGrabStart(ViveGrip_GripPoint gripPoint)`
 - `ViveGripGrabStop(ViveGrip_GripPoint gripPoint)`

-With just the grab messaging we can create drop zones that objects snap to when dropped, similar to what you see throughout Job Simulator.
+With just the grab messaging I create drop zones that objects snap to when dropped, similar to what you see throughout Job Simulator.
 If you have particular placement of objects like a key in a lock or CD in a tray then this design technique can make a smooth experience.

-We need a game object for both the grabbable and zone.
-The grabbable object is the same as the most simple usage except that we need to know if it's seated and in the zone.
-We use `seated` internally to determine if we should treat it appropriately and we use `inZone` externally to let the other object tell it if it should seat itself when dropped.
-The zone object
+Two game objects are needed: the grabbable and it's zone.
+The grabbable object is the same as the most simple usage except variables to know if it's seated and in the zone.
+These are `seated`, used internally to float when seated, and `inZone`, modified externally to know if it should seat itself when dropped.
+The zone object exists to set `inZone` to true if the capsule isn't seated and is touching the zone.
+We also use its Mesh Renderer to visually indicate that dropping the capsule will seat it.

 #### Bubble gun (advanced)